-E+H Rechtsanwälte GmbH (hereinafter “we“, “us” or “E+H“) attaches great importance to protecting your personal data (hereinafter “data“).
-We comply with the applicable data protection laws, in particular the EU General Data Protection Regulation (hereinafter “GDPR“) and the Austrian Data Protection Act (hereinafter “DPA“), and take appropriate technical and organisational measures to ensure a level of security appropriate to the risk of personal data processed by E+H. These measures are designed to ensure the integrity, confidentiality, and availability of your data.
+E+H Rechtsanwälte GmbH (hereinafter “we,“ “us,” or “E+H“) attaches great importance to protecting your personal data (hereinafter “data“).
+We comply with the applicable data protection laws, in particular the EU General Data Protection Regulation (hereinafter “GDPR“) and the Austrian Data Protection Act (hereinafter “DPA“).
+We take appropriate technical and organisational measures to ensure a level of security appropriate to the risk of personal data processed.
+These measures are designed to ensure the confidentiality, integrity, and availability of your data.

 With regard to the processing of your data, we would like to inform you about the following: